 People who’ve bought certain models of Hotpoint, Creda, Indesit, Swan and Proline tumble dryers are being told they must wait months for a repair, after it emerged these tumble dryers could catch fire.
 And now Whirlpool says you mustn’t use them in the meantime.

-Whirlpool has just updated its advice to say that you shouldn’t use a faulty Hotpoint, Indesit or Creda tumble dryer if you’re waiting to get yours repaired.
+It’s estimated that there are up to a million faulty Whirlpool tumble dryers in the UK.
+A parliamentary report says that urgent action is needed from Whirlpool to remove the faulty machines.
+Last year Whirlpool updated its advice to say that you shouldn’t use a faulty Hotpoint, Indesit or Creda tumble dryer if you’re waiting to get yours repaired.
 Previously, it said it was safe to use potentially faulty tumble dryer as long as you cleaned the fluff filter every time and didn’t use it overnight or while you were out.

 In November 2015, Whirlpool, which owns Hotpoint, Creda and Indesit, issued a product recall where it contacted millions of people who’d bought tumble dryers, offering a repair after it emerged that some dryers were at risk of catching fire.
 The potentially faulty tumble dryers were manufactured between April 2004 and September 2015.
 In February last year, Whirlpool said that thousands of Swan and Proline tumble dryers were also affected.